sreelakodali/Research2017_Sreela/Demo/README.md

 # How Does It Work
 1) Raw accelerometer and gyroscope data is collected from an iPhone and saved as a .csv file.
 2) The .csv file is sent to a local laptop via bluetooh AirDrop*
-3) On the laptop, scripts are run to preprocess the raw data and generate input activation hex files.
+3) On the laptop, scripts are run to preprocess the raw data and generate input activation files.
 4) With USB-UART, weights of a trained HAR DNN model are loaded from the laptop into the memory of a deep learning accelerator.
-5) A script is run on the laptop to run the input hex files on the deep learning accelerator.
+5) A script is run on the laptop to run the input files on the deep learning accelerator.
 The predicted activity is displayed in a friendly interface.
 * Note: if the local laptop is not an Apple device with the bluetooth AirDrop feature, the .csv file can also be sent via email/text.
 The iOS data collection application will prompt which method to send the raw data.

 # Components